The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 In addition, tenders are quite common in which, unlike the English and Dutch auctions, the bidders' bids are not known to other bidders.
 During such auctions, participants submit their price proposals in envelopes, or place bids through a website or program.
 The winner of the auction is the one with the highest bid.

-If we are talking about bidding for the right to receive a government contract, the winner is the supplier who offered the lowest price - such auctions are called reverse auctions.
+If we are talking about bidding for the right to receive a government contract, then the winner is the supplier who offers the lowest price - such auctions are called reverse auctions.

 Where is the benefit